anthonysull/anthonysull.github.io/_posts/2017-03-01-Webscraping.md

 ### Introduction

-This week we are going to scrape job postings from Glassdoor in order to get a sense of the salaries for data science jobs across the country.
+This week we are scraping data science job postings from Glassdoor for cities across the country and analyzing them to find for factors that are strongly correlated to salary.

 ### Goals
-- Scrape job postings from Glassdoor using beautiful soup.
+- Scrape job postings from Glassdoor using the requests module and parsing them with beautifulsoup.

 - Build a Logistic Regression model to predict whether a job will have a high salary.